CMoucer/Geometry_Dependent_Matching_Pursuit/README.md

 least-squares, as well as the proximal gradient method, the regularized matching pursuit, and the ultimate method applied on the LASSO.
-- **generate_data**: this file contains files for generating random data, in particular synthetic gaussian random variables, sparse optimum, loader of real datasets (the Leukemia dataset, breast-cancer), and random features.
+- **generate_data**: this file contains files for generating random data, in particular synthetic gaussian random variables, sparse optimum, loader of real datasets (the Leukemia dataset, breast-cancer, diabetes), and random features.
 - **utils**: this folder contains the code for generating epsilon-curves and computing approximates for smoothness, strong convexity and Lojasiewicz parameters.
 - **figures**: this folder contains all the codes for plotting the figures of the paper.